XOLAIR is FDA-approved for use in appropriate patients with Allergic Asthma and also appropriate patients with chronic idiopathic urticaria (CIU).

 XOLAIR is administered subcutaneously every 2 or 4 weeks for Allergic Asthma and every 4 weeks for CIU.
 1 Because the solution is slightly viscous, the injection may take 5 to 10 seconds to administer.
 XOLAIR injections may be administered in your office or at an appropriate injection facility that administers XOLAIR.

 Administer XOLAIR only in a healthcare setting by healthcare providers prepared to manage anaphylaxis that can be life-threatening.
-For more information on anaphylaxis, read Black Boxed Warning.
+For more information on anaphylaxis, read Boxed Warning.

 Be sure to review the full prescribing information, including Medication Guide, before administering XOLAIR to patients.
 Also, provide and instruct patients to read the XOLAIR Medication Guide before starting treatment and before each subsequent treatment.

-Supplies Needed to Administer XOLAIR
+Supplies Needed to Reconstitute the Vial and Administer XOLAIR

 Once the correct dose has been determined and the necessary supplies have been assembled, you are ready to begin.

-Watch the video, and/or click the tabs below, to learn more about how to prepare the XOLAIR vial, reconstitute the dose, and administer the injection.
+Click the tabs below, to learn more about how to prepare the XOLAIR vial, reconstitute the dose, and administer the injection.

 After reconstitution, the XOLAIR solution is somewhat viscous and will appear clear or slightly opalescent.
 It is acceptable if there are a few small bubbles or foam around the edge of the vial; there should be no visible gel-like particles in the reconstituted solution.
 Do not use if foreign particles are present.